Internal links are the glue that connect your domain's pages together.

 Another common technical issue is having too many links on the page that is linking out.
 This number goes beyond hyperlinks in the main body content — links in the header and footer count, too.

-While there isn't a hard and fast limit on the number of hyperlinks (large e-commerce sites can get away with thousands), to maximize the number of pages crawled and followed it’s generally recommended to stay in the range of 100 internal links on average.
+While there isn't a hard and fast limit on the number of internal links on a page (large ecommerce sites can get away with thousands), it’s generally recommended to stay in the range of 100 internal links on average to maximize the number of pages crawled and followed.

 TIP: Look at Google Analytics to review the links that no one clicks and consider removing them.